Founding Docs - Federalist and Antifederalist Papers

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including secure transcription and file storage, automatic transcription software, automated subtitles, share transcripts, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including automated translation, enterprise-grade admin tools, powerful integrations and APIs, automated subtitles, and easily transcribe your Zoom meetings.
 Try Sonix for free today.